pdfcrowd/pdfcrowd-wordpress-save-as-image/README.txt

 == Changelog ==

+= 2.0.0 =
+* New "Converter Version" option - specifies the version of the internal Pdfcrowd converter.
+Details about Pdfcrowd [versioning](https://pdfcrowd.com/doc/api/versioning/).
+* New "Load Iframes" option - specifies how iframes are handled.
+* New "Locale" option - specifies the locale for conversions.
+* New value "Send the image via e-mail" added to the "Button Click Action" options.
+It sends the output file via customized e-mail using these settings:
+    * Email Recipient
+    * Email Subject
+    * Email Message
+    * Email Dialogs
+* New "Background Color" option - sets an RGBA background color.
+    * "Main Document Css Annotation" - adds special CSS classes into header/footer for page number detection.
+* New value "inline" for the button position - it is useful for placing the button inside a text.
+* More detailed debug log information.
+* Improved the plugin localization.

 = 1.11.0 =
 * New "Button Text Translation" option - allows to use translation for the button text.